Skip to main content

 Add items to a list with Library Search

-Watch a video walkthrough on how to add items from the Library Search to a list:
+Watch a video walkthrough on how to add items from Search the Library to a list:

 Add items that can’t be found using Library Search

-Add items from webpages using the Cite It tool
+Add items from webpages using Cite it!

-To install the tool, go to the user icon (your initials in the top right) in the reading lists system, click Cite it! then drag and drop into your bookmark bar.
+To install the tool, click the “Settings” cog and then “Cite it!”, view the pop up and then drag and drop into your bookmark bar.

-Watch a video walkthrough on how to use the Cite It tool:
+Watch a video walkthrough on how to use the Cite it! tool:

 Add a new edition of a book to a list

-To add a new edition of a book, add a new citation to the list for the new edition and use the Library Discussion area within that citation.
-Let us know it is a replacement for the previous edition by adding: New edition required to replace existing edition.
+To add a new edition of a book, use “Manual entry” or Cite it! to add a new citation to the list.
+Click “Full details” and use the “Library discussion" area within that citation.
+Let us know it is replacing the previous edition by adding: “New edition required to replace existing edition” (see also “Communicate with the Library”).

 Use tags for Core items or to request a digital copy